getify/You-Dont-Know-JS/up & going/ch2.md

 But JavaScript `string` values can also be compared for inequality, using typical alphabetic rules (`"bar" < "foo"`).

 What about coercion?
-Similar (though not exactly identical!) rules to `==` comparison apply to the inequality operators.
-In fact, there are no "strict inequality" operators which would disallow coercion the same way `===` does with equality.
+Similar rules as `==` comparison (though not exactly identical!) apply to the inequality operators.
+Notably, there are no "strict inequality" operators which would disallow coercion the same way `===` "strict equality" does with equality.

 Consider: